Almquist shell: History

 ash was first released via a posting to the comp.sources.unix Usenet news group, approved and moderated by Rich Salz on 30 May 1989.
 It was described as "a reimplementation of the System V shell [with] most features of that shell, plus some additions".

 Fast, small, and virtually compatible with the POSIX standard's specification of the Unix shell, ash did not provide line editing or command history mechanisms, because Almquist felt that such functionality should be moved into the terminal driver.
-However, current variants support it.
+However, modern variants support it.

 The following is extracted from the ash package information from Slackware v14:

 Myriad forks have been produced from the original ash release.
 These derivatives of ash are installed as the default shell (/bin/sh) on FreeBSD, NetBSD, DragonFly BSD, MINIX, and in some Linux distributions.
 MINIX 3.2 used the original ash version, whose test feature differed from POSIX.
 That version of the shell was replaced in MINIX 3.3.
 Android used ash until Android 4.0, at which point it switched to mksh.